-Libya militia held Lockerbie suspect before handover to US
+Libya militia held Lockerbie suspect before handover to U.S.

-CAIRO (AP) — Around midnight in mid-November, Libyan militiamen in two Toyota pick-up trucks arrived at a residential building in a neighborhood of the capital of Tripoli.
+CAIRO (AP) — Around midnight in mid-November, Libyan militiamen in two Toyota pickup trucks arrived at a residential building in a neighborhood of the capital of Tripoli.
 They stormed the house, bringing out a blindfolded man in his 70s.

 Their target was former Libyan intelligence agent Abu Agila Mohammad Mas’ud Kheir Al-Marimi, wanted by the United States for allegedly making the bomb that brought down New York-bound Pan Am Flight 103 over Lockerbie, Scotland, just days before Christmas in 1988.
 The attack killed 259 people in the air and 11 on the ground.